green3g/can-arcgis/README.md

 # can-arcgis-map

-A configureable mapping app bundled with StealJS.
-Work in progress.
-Inspired by [cmv-app](https://github.com/cmv/cmv-app)
+A configureable mapping app built on ArcGIS and CanJS, bundled with StealJS.
+Inspired by [cmv-app](https://github.com/cmv/cmv-app) Work in progress.

 ![screenshot](docs/images/zoom.gif)

 ## Features

- - Write code using ES6, requirejs, or commonjs format
+ - Configure multiple apps using a simple JSON like syntax
+ - Utilize existing Esri API widgets, layers, and map views
  - Generate compact, progressivly loaded bundles with `steal-tools`
- - Write templates using `stache` (handlebars like) syntax that steal transpiles to javascript
- - Extend functionality by creating widgets or [extensions](#extensions)
+ - Extend functionality by creating widgets or [extensions](#extensions) in ES6, commonjs format and `stache` (mustache like) templating language

 ## Quick Start